jungsNN/FunkyFlowerz/README.md

 ## Support

-For any urgent questions, issues regarding the minting process, and any other non-commercial considerations, please email me directly</br>
+For any urgent questions, issues regarding the minting process, and any other non-commercial suggestions, please email me directly</br>
 :e-mail: wiseheartnation.eth@gmail.com

 ### Minting